 2. Capon, AG, Synnott, ES, and Holliday, S. (2009).
 Urbanism, climate change and health: systems approaches to governance.
 NSW Public Health Bulletin.
 Vol. 20 (1–2).

-The Department of Health Sciences minimum English language requirement is IELTS: 7.0.
-You can receive a conditional offer with a 6.5.
-The condition is that you take the University of York higher level pre-sessional course which runs for eight weeks.
+The Department of Health Sciences' minimum English language requirement is a total IELTS score of 7.0 with a minimum of 6.5 in each component or equivalent.
+You can, however, receive a conditional offer provided you complete the University of York's higher level pre-sessional course which runs for eight weeks.
 On successful completion, you can then progress to your programme within Health Sciences.
+The minimum requirements to join the pre-sessional course can be found here.

 Click here for further details of the University of York's English language requirements.